 In addition to the above, upper grades students will also be introduced to different types of propagation such as mint.
 Students will take home their propagated plants at the end of the semester.

 The Handwork program strives to place tasks before the students that encourage them to develop basic skills for manipulating natural materials in many ways.
 Learning to knit is often a beginning skill that is taught for new students and they can make simple projects such as scarves, potholders or stuffed animals.
 More advanced students can learn 4-needle knitting to create socks or other more challenging projects.

-In this unique class, students will learn the answers to these questions while developing an appreciation and understanding of natural fibers and their sources, including biodynamic sheep fleece, silk worm cocoons and organic cotton bolls.
+Students will develop an appreciation and understanding of natural fibers and their sources, including biodynamic sheep fleece, silk worm cocoons and organic cotton bolls.
 Students will learn about sheep and the process of breaking down fleece.
 Although the class emphasizes fiber sources and processes rather than projects, students will experience several hands-on projects such as making a small piece of felt and making yarn from wool, cotton and silk.
 Mythical tales may be woven into the program to elaborate upon and extend the fiber lessons.